 - Step 1: Print out a picture of an object, for example, a dog.

 - Step 2: Cut it into small pieces.
-Make sure with each piece, no one can identify what it is.
+Make sure that with each piece, no one can identify what it is.

 - Step 3: Split the class into teams of 3.
 One will be the judge/the guesser, one will be the "truth" debater and one will be the "lie" debater.